zkhin/visiri-server/README.md

 # Visiri API server
-- This server is based on the REST standards and provides backend functionality to the visiri [app](https://visiri.now.sh)
+- This server is based on the REST standards and provides backend functionality to the [Visiri App](https://visiri.now.sh)
 - Client [repo](https://github.com/zkhin/visiri-client)
 - Technologies used:
   Node.js, Express.js